Skin Cancer

 Skin Cancer Operation

-When diagnosed with skin cancer, timely and effective treatment is crucial.
-The process typically involves:
+If surgical removal is recommended, timely and effective treatment is crucial.
+The process may include:

 Please note that all surgical procedures carry risks, including the possibility of complications during and after surgery.